 - Into the same pan, add ginger and fennel with a pinch of kosher salt and stir well, cooking for about 3-4 minutes.

 - Sprinkle flour over the ginger and fennel, turn down the heat to medium low, and stir well to mix everything (browned bits included) all together.
 Allow to cook, stirring occasionally, for about 5 minutes, or until the flour begins to turn medium brown (I’ve found coconut flour tends to brown more quickly).

-- Pour in the chicken broth and wine, stirring to loosen and lift all the nicely browned bits.
+- Add the chopped pears, chicken broth, and wine, stirring to loosen and lift all the nicely browned bits.
 Allow to cook for 3 minutes, stirring occasionally, until the sauce is well-incorporated and bubbling.

 - Return the chicken and any collected juices back to the pan, add lemon zest, juice, and thyme.
-Cover, turn down the heat to low, and cook until thighs are done, roughly another 5-7 minutes.
+Cover, turn down the heat to low, and cook until pears are softened and chicken thighs are done, roughly another 5-7 minutes.
 If the sauce thickens too much for you, stir in a bit of water or more chicken broth to loosen it up.

 I served this with steamed white rice to soak up the sauce, and slices of butter-sautéed zucchini with a dash of thyme to give a nod to the thyme in the chicken.